Rufus125/ModSecurity/README.md

 ### What is the difference between this project and the old ModSecurity (v2.x.x)?

-* All Apache dependences have been removed
+* All Apache dependencies have been removed
 * Higher performance
 * New features
 * New architecture